Research and Clinical Trials

 T-cell trials at Seattle Children’s use methods developed by Seattle Children's Therapeutics at Seattle Children’s Research Division.

-Are there CAR T-cell studies for other childhood cancers?
+Are there CAR T-cell clinical trials for other childhood cancers?

-• Acute leukemia and lymphoma: The PLAT trials are phase 1 and 2 clinical trials testing CAR T-cell therapy in children and adolescents with relapsed or refractory acute leukemia or lymphoma.
+• Acute leukemia and lymphoma: The PLAT trials are phase 1 and 2 clinical trials testing CAR T-cell therapy in children, teens and young adults with relapsed or refractory acute leukemia or lymphoma.

-• Solid tumors: The STRIvE trials are phase 1 trials testing CAR T-cell therapy in children and adolescents with relapsed or refractory solid tumors that express the protein EGFR or B7H3.
+• STRIvE-01 is a phase 1 trial testing CAR T-cell therapy in children, teens and young adults with relapsed or refractory solid tumors that express the protein EGFR or B7H3.

-• See many of Seattle Children's open clinical trials on our Current Research Studies page.
+• You can see many of Seattle Children's open clinical trials on our Current Research Studies page.

 Contact Us